Research

 Overview

-We are seeking students who will work well in our collaborative team, who would strive to develop a growth based learning mindset and ask a lot of questions, and who have interest in the subject matter.
+We are seeking students who work well with others, who will ask a lot of questions to deepen your understanding, and who have interest in the subject matter.
 Students are involved in every aspect of our research projects, including designing experiments, analyzing data, and communicating results through publications and presentations.

 Interested students should read the following research introduction for new students and email Dr. Hamachi with their resume to inquire about available projects.